zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns a system environment variable.

-   :var: The name of the variable whose value to request.
+   :param var: The name of the variable whose value to request.

    :returns: The system environment variable identified by *var*, or an empty